the-virtual-brain/tvb-root/scientific_library/tvb/rateML/README.md

 ### Coupling
 To define **coupling functions**, which is only applicable for CUDA models, the user can create a coupling component type.
 To identify this coupling component type, the name field should include the phrase coupling.
 It will construct a double for loop in which for every node, every other node's state is fetched according to connection delay, multiplied by connection weight.
 It is possible to create more coupling functions relating to other neuron populations for example.
 The Python models have coupling functionality defined in a separate class which contains pre-defined functions for pre- and post synaptic behavior.
-With RateML it is not possible to define the coupling function for the Python models.
-For the python models, a number of hardcoded c_pop variables are defined, which can be used to implement the coupling value per population.
-Each of these variables define the coupling for each neuron population defined.
+See 'numba and Python coupling' section below.
 ```xml
     <ComponentType name="coupling_[name]">